Tebs-Lab/intro-to-deep-learning/readme.md

 ## Support Teb's Lab

 These materials were created by [Tyler Bettilyon](https://www.linkedin.com/in/tylerbettilyon/) and [Teb's Lab](https://tebs-lab.com).
-You can support the creation of more free, open source, public domain educational materials by sharing them with others, [subscribing to our newsletter](http://eepurl.com/dum8IP) or becoming a subscriber on [Patreon](https://www.patreon.com/tebsLab).
+You can support the creation of more free, open source, public domain educational materials by sharing them with others and [subscribing to our newsletter](http://eepurl.com/dum8IP).